zhdanila/online-shop-backend/README.md

 make up
 ```

-This command will run the Go HTTP server:
+This command will run the Go HTTP server.

 ### 3. **Migrate Database Up**